ac3lab/ac3lab.github.io/_posts/2024-01-06-post_running.md

 </p>

 <p align="justify">
 Any suggestions are welcome!
-The complete analysis code can be found on my [github](https://github.com/nathaliatito).
+The complete analysis code can be found on my <a href="https://github.com/nathaliatito">github</a>.
 </p>